 Keep your school books organized, and do your best to obtain the finest possible grades in your class work and studies.
 It’s also exemplary to volunteer your services, whether it’s setting up props for a school play or baking cookies for a party or helping with a special cause.

-If someone you know is not feeling well, you can send a get-well card with thoughtful words, or draw a beautiful picture to help him or her feel better.
+If someone you know is not feeling well, you can send a get-well card with thoughtful words, or draw a beautiful picture to help him or she feels better.

 7. Good Children Dress Neat.

 Of course, you want to look your best by dressing accordingly!
 Your hair will look more put together if it's cropped if you're a boy, and long and tidy if you're a girl.
 You should wear fashionable clothes that fit nicely, without a gangster rapper look, baggy, over-sized, ripped or mismatched outfits.

 Match your clothes and look neat.
 Brush your teeth and take a shower every day before heading out.
 Don't forget to keep your strength up by eating a lot of snacks with healthy food.